 About Utah Mojo Volleyball Club

-After two incredible years coaching under the respected 435 Elite program, Danette and Tualo Moea’i are proud to bring back Utah Mojo Volleyball Club — this time with a renewed mission and a clear purpose: to elevate the level of volleyball in Southern Utah and build a thriving, competitive community rooted in strong values and proven experience.
+After 30+ years of coaching club and high school volleyball in Northern Idaho and Utah County and three years coaching for other clubs here in Southern Utah, Danette and Tulao Moea’i are proud to bring back Utah Mojo Volleyball Club — this time with a renewed mission and a clear purpose: to elevate the level of volleyball in Southern Utah and Tooele County to build a thriving, competitive community rooted in strong values and proven experience.

 Mojo Volleyball isn’t just a new name on the scene — it’s a revival of a legacy.
 Originally launched in Northern Utah as a boys volleyball club over a decade ago, Utah Mojo was created to give young athletes access to elite coaching, advanced training, and a positive team environment.
 Now, that legacy returns to the court in Southern Utah — stronger than ever, and open to both boys and girls.